Why Bugs Bunny is the most significant and powerful cartoon character

 Image from “Bugs Bunny Gets the Boid”

 However, Bugs has taken it even further.
 Bugs has even overcome death from starvation.
-He is clearly a indestructible character that can overcome the likes that some characters haven’t even approached yet.
+He is clearly an indestructible character who can overcome the likes that some characters haven’t even approached yet.

 Breaking the Fourth Wall and Reality Warping

-Most cartoons character have a sense of breaking the fourth wall and addressing audiences or aspects of the very film they are in, but Bugs’s abilities are different.
+Most cartoon characters have a sense of breaking the fourth wall and addressing audiences or aspects of the very film they are in, but Bugs’s abilities are different.

 Bugs Bunny is revealed as the animator in Duck Amuck